cloud-ark/kubeplus/Guidelines.md

-## Use Helm chart or ConfigMap for Operator configurables
+## Use Helm chart Values YAML for Operator configurables

 Typically Operators will need to support some form of customization.
 For example, [this MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/docs/tutorial.md#configuration) supports following customization settings: whether to deploy